 Singapore started to develop new cryptocurrency regulations for banks and financial services.
 The regulations aim to control and management of Cryptocurrency activities.

 On the one hand, In Singapore, Know Your Customer(KYC) and Customer Due Diligence(CDD) regulations are not complicated.
-KYC procedures for MAS has an automatic and non-face-to-face detection structure such as face ID.
+KYC procedures for MAS have an automatic and non-face-to-face detection structure such as face ID.

 AML Requirements of Singapore

 According to MAS, Financial institutions based in Singapore must implement robust controls to detect illegal fund flows through Singapore's financial system, detect money laundering activities, and prevent and deter terrorist financing.
-The Monetary Authority of Singapore publishes AML / CTF statements and guidelines to meet compliance requirements for Anti-Money Laundering and Counter-Terrorist Financing.
+The Monetary Authority of Singapore publishes AML / CTF statements and guidelines to meet Anti-Money Laundering and Counter-Terrorist Financing compliance requirements.

 AML / CTF Regulations vary by business.
 The AML / CTF statement created for insurance companies has different compliance details than the notification created for commercial banking.
-However, although the details change from business to business, these are general AML/CTF obligations, including Get to Know Your Customer Determining money laundering and terrorist financing risks with regular Risk-Based Assessment, To Report any suspicious activity.
-To determine whether the customer is on Politically Exposed Person (PEP) List or not.
+However, although the details change from business to business, these are general AML/CTF obligations, including getting to Know Your Customer Determining money laundering and terrorist financing risks with regular Risk-Based Assessment, To Report any suspicious activity.
+To determine whether the customer is on the Politically Exposed Person (PEP) List or not.

 Sanction Scanner Softwares for New Regulation in Singapore

-According to the new regulations in Singapore payment institutions, companies need to manage KYC and CDD processes properly.
+According to the new regulations in Singapore payment institutions, companies need to properly manage KYC and CDD processes.
 Singapore KYC procedures have a broader and more uncomplicated structure than other countries.
 Therefore, companies' security measures while implementing procedures will help protect them from money laundering and the risk of financial crime.
 Companies quickly implement KYC compliance procedures with the PEP and Adverse Media Screening provided by the Sanction Scanner.

 Although it has a general definition, AML / CTF obligations vary from industry to industry.
 Institutions determine their regulators according to these obligations.
 Sanction Scanner AML Solutions comply with all regulations.
 Sanction Scanner's AML Transaction Monitoring Software has end-to-end features that enable companies to AML /CTF obligations.
 Thus, you can prevent your company's money laundering and terrorist financing risks and protect your company from financial penalties.